ryanio/learn-about-ethereum/README.md

 # Learn about Ethereum

-A structured document to learn about Ethereum from the basics to advanced concepts.
+A guide to jump into learning about Ethereum.

 1. [Reading](#reading)
 2. [Glossary](#glossary)